Understanding your options

 - 3. BCCNM review

-- BCCNM Registration Services will assess your application to determine whether you meet the requirements for reinstatement.
+- BCCNM Licensing Services will assess your application to determine whether you meet the requirements for reinstatement.
 The requirements for reinstatement include that you:

 - Were in compliance with all

-Quality Assurance program requirements at the time you last held practising registration
+Quality Assurance program requirements at the time you last held a practising licence

 - Meet the clinical experience requirement